sandossan23-blip/AZURE-STORAGE-IAM-LAB/README.md

 🔐 IAM Authentication Analysis & Verification

-Method B: Scoped Shared Access Signatures (SAS)
+Method A: Scoped Shared Access Signatures (SAS)

 We generated a time-bound, read-only SAS token expiring in a restricted window to securely delegate temporary access to a single file: